auth0/docs/articles/api-auth/token-introspection/app-specific-passwords.md

 ---
 description: How to use app-specific password flows
 ---

 # Application-Specific Passwords

 An **application-specific password** (ASP) can be used to get you limited access to a protected resource, such as an API.
-In Auth0, you can used in one of two ways:
+In Auth0, you can use them in one of two ways:

 * As a replacement for the password portion of your credentials when using basic authentication.
 More specifically, instead of providing your username/password combination, you'd provide your username/ASP combination;
 * As an alternative to Bearer tokens when calling an Auth0 API endpoint.